fcarriedo/goto/README.md

 `http://go/mappings/{entry}` - Will give you the url that maps the given entry if exists or *404 Not Found*.

+### Design Decisions

+One of the main goals is to leave it as simple and light as possible to fulfills its intent.
+Since we're not supporting retrograde browsers, HTML5 standard APIs are to be used and not any additional library should be included.

+`bootstrap.min.css` is only included to aid on somewhat decent UI.

+It is also a tour to HTML5 adoption.

 ### Roadmap

 The goal of this project is to stay as simple and hackable as possible.
 Features